nadeaujonny/nadeaujonny.github.io/projects/sql-ecommerce-analysis/index.md

   <h3>Insights</h3>
   <ul>
-    <li>Profit is concentrated in a small subset of products, indicating a “profit core” within the catalog.</li>
+    <li>Profit is concentrated in a small subset of products, indicating a "profit core" within the catalog.</li>
     <li>Premium products can produce outsized profit even without extreme unit volume, reinforcing margin as a key driver.</li>
     <li>Revenue rank and profit rank overlap but are not identical—product economics differ meaningfully by SKU.</li>
   </ul>